rohanbalixz/rohanbalixz/README.md

 #### Key results

-- **Channel-matched CNN leads at every horizon.** FoM **0.702 ± 0.019** on the 2015 spatial holdout; **0.252 ± 0.009** on a fully sealed 2020 temporal holdout — trained weights never touched 2020 data.
+- Channel-matched CNN leads at every horizon.
+FoM 0.702 ± 0.019 on the 2015 spatial holdout; 0.252 ± 0.009 on a sealed 2020 temporal holdout.
-- **ConvLSTM's multi-horizon gain traced to a 5.4× asymmetric sensitivity** to terminal-epoch removal — recency anchoring in the hidden state, not general long-horizon architectural capacity.
+- ConvLSTM's gain across horizons traces to a 5.4x asymmetric sensitivity to removing the most recent epoch, not a general long-horizon architectural advantage.
-- **Algebraic derivation** showing MSE inverts model rankings at growth fractions below ~11%; FoM is the only operative metric in this regime.
-FoM-aligned Soft-Jaccard training collapses to a near-null predictor — a 4.2× degradation versus MSE training evaluated under FoM.
+- MSE inverts model rankings algebraically when fewer than ~11% of pixels change.
+Derived formally.
+Soft-Jaccard training, which is nominally FoM-aligned, collapses to near-null predictions — 4.2x worse FoM than MSE training.
-- **Zero-shot transfer to Lagos, Nigeria** (20 tiles, 69.6% growth fraction): recency-anchored ConvLSTM transfers *below* pixel-wise linear extrapolation; flat-channel CNN degrades gracefully — consistent with domain-specific hidden-state encoding as the failure mechanism.
+- Zero-shot transfer to Lagos, Nigeria (69.6% growth fraction): ConvLSTM falls below pixel-wise linear extrapolation.
+CNN degrades more gracefully.
+The gap connects back to recency anchoring in the hidden state.
-- **MC Dropout uncertainty calibrated** at **r = 0.983** across decile bins (≈8.7M pixels); rank ordering reliable for field prioritization; magnitudes underestimated 1.4–1.9× without post-hoc scaling.
+- MC Dropout uncertainty correlates with actual error at r = 0.983 across decile bins (~8.7M pixels).
+Rank ordering is reliable; magnitudes are underestimated 1.4–1.9x and need post-hoc scaling before use as coverage bounds.

 #### Venues